pingcap/tidb-operator/en/deploy-failures.md

 2. Change `storageClassName` to the name of the `StorageClass` available in the cluster.

+3. Update the configuration file:

-3. Run `kubectl apply -f tidb-cluster.yaml` to update the cluster.
+    * If you want to start the TiDB cluster, execute `kubectl apply -f tidb-cluster.yaml` to update the cluster.
+    * If you want to run a backup/restore task, first execute `kubectl delete -f backup.yaml` to delete the old backup/restore task, and then execute `kubectl apply -f backup.yaml` to create a new backup/restore task.

 4. Delete Statefulset and the corresponding PVCs: